 - Candidates will be dynamic classroom personalities, able both to plan and adjust.

 - Candidates must have the dedication and willingness to go above and beyond in their work with students, treating each student’s writing and growth with care, attention, and empathy.

 - Candidates will display a willingness to support the school’s diversity and inclusion efforts.

 - Candidates will bring a positive outlook and a healthy sense of humor.

 Reporting: The Upper School English Teacher reports directly to the Head of Upper School and takes direction from the English Department Chair.

 Salary: Commensurate with experience.

-To Apply: Email Porter-Gaud Employment Application (see link below), resume and cover letter as PDF files with subject line "Assistant Athletic Trainer" to firstname.lastname@example.org.; the name of your files should include your first and last names.
+To apply: Email application (see below link), resume, and cover letter as PDF files to firstname.lastname@example.org; the names of your files should include your first and last names.